Mortar (masonry): Pozzolanic mortar

 Pozzolana is a fine, sandy volcanic ash.
 It was originally discovered and dug at Pozzuoli, nearby Mount Vesuvius in Italy, and was subsequently mined at other sites, too.
 The Romans learned that pozzolana added to lime mortar allowed the lime to set relatively quickly and even under water.
 Vitruvius, the Roman architect, spoke of four types of pozzolana.
 It is found in all the volcanic areas of Italy in various colours: black, white, grey and red.
 Pozzolana has since become a generic term for any siliceous and/or aluminous additive to slaked lime to create hydraulic cement.

 Finely ground and mixed with lime it is a hydraulic cement, like Portland cement, and makes a strong mortar that will also set under water.

+The fact that the materials involved in the creation of pozzolana are found in abundance within certain territories make its use more common there, with areas inside of Central Europe as well as inside of Southern Europe being an example (significantly because of the many European volcanoes of note).
+It has, as such, been commonly associated with a variety of large structures constructed by the Roman Empire.

 Radiocarbon dating

 As the mortar hardens, the current atmosphere is encased in the mortar and thus provides a sample for analysis.
 Various factors affect the sample and raise the margin of error for the analysis.

-The possibility to use radiocarbon dating as a tool for mortar dating was introduced as early as the 1960s, soon after the method was established (Delibrias and Labeyrie 1964; Stuiver and Smith 1965; Folk and Valastro 1976).
+Radiocarbon dating of mortar began as early as the 1960s, soon after the method was established (Delibrias and Labeyrie 1964; Stuiver and Smith 1965; Folk and Valastro 1976).
 The very first data were provided by van Strydonck et al. (1983), Heinemeier et al.(1997) and Ringbom and Remmer (1995).
 Methodological aspects were further developed by different groups (an international team headed by Åbo Akademi University, and teams from CIRCE, CIRCe, ETHZ, Poznań, RICH and Milano-Bicocca laboratory.

 To evaluate the different anthropogenic carbon extraction methods for radiocarbon dating as well as to compare the different dating methods, i.e. radiocarbon and OSL, the first intercomparison study (MODIS) was set up and published in 2017.